pandas-dev/pandas/doc/source/io.rst

      pd.read_csv(StringIO(data), usecols=lambda x: x.upper() in ['COL1', 'COL3'])

-  Using this parameter results in much faster parsing time and lower memory usage. as_recarray : boolean, default ``False``
+  Using this parameter results in much faster parsing time and lower memory usage. squeeze : boolean, default ``False``
-  DEPRECATED: this argument will be removed in a future version.
-Please call ``pd.read_csv(...).to_records()`` instead.

-  Return a NumPy recarray instead of a DataFrame after parsing the data.
-If set to ``True``, this option takes precedence over the ``squeeze`` parameter.
-  In addition, as row indices are not available in such a format, the ``index_col`` parameter will be ignored. squeeze : boolean, default ``False``
-  If the parsed data only contains one column then return a Series. prefix : str, default ``None``
+  If the parsed data only contains one column then return a ``Series``. prefix : str, default ``None``
   Prefix to add to column numbers when no header, e.g. 'X' for X0, X1, ... mangle_dupe_cols : boolean, default ``True``
-  Duplicate columns will be specified as 'X.0'...'X.N', rather than 'X'...'X'.
+  Duplicate columns will be specified as 'X', 'X.1'...'X.N', rather than 'X'...'X'.
-  Passing in False will cause data to be overwritten if there are duplicate names in the columns.
+  Passing in ``False`` will cause data to be overwritten if there are duplicate names in the columns.

 General Parsing Configuration